Skip to Content

 Can you use Car Gas in your Lawnmowers?

-In many cases, the answer is yes if the car fuel is unleaded and does not have more than 10% ethanol, it’s safe to be used in the mower.
+In many cases, the answer is yes.
+If the car fuel is unleaded and does not have more than 10% ethanol, it’s safe to use in the mower.

 To confirm that your car fuel is safe for the mower, you can consult the manual or get info from the internet.